AIoT-MLSys-Lab/Efficient-LLMs-Survey/README.md

 ```
 @misc{wan2023efficient,
       title={Efficient Large Language Models: A Survey},
-      author={Zhongwei Wan and Xin Wang and Che Liu and Samiul Alam and Yu Zheng and Zhongnan Qu and Shen Yan and Yi Zhu and Quanlu Zhang and Mosharaf Chowdhury and Mi Zhang},
+      author={Zhongwei Wan and Xin Wang and Che Liu and Samiul Alam and Yu Zheng and Jiachen Liu and Zhongnan Qu and Shen Yan and Yi Zhu and Quanlu Zhang and Mosharaf Chowdhury and Mi Zhang},
       year={2023},
       eprint={2312.03863},
       archivePrefix={arXiv},